Comparative and Molecular Biosciences PhD program Degree Timeline & Course Requirements

 - Required courses are:

 - CMB 8134 Ethical Conduct of Animal Research

 - CMB 8202 Mechanisms of Animal Health & Disease II

 - CMB 8550 Veterinary Medicine Seminar

-- Submit graduate degree plan by end of Year One.
+- Submit GPAS by end of Year One.

 - Identify thesis committee members and request approval of committee from PAC.